shenzhou05/SRP-Chinese-Translation/Shadows.md

 - Got to your HDRenderPipeline Asset and make sure under "Lighting Settings" that "Enable Contact Shadows" is ticked
 - In one of your loaded scenes you need to have a Contact Shadows Volume component on an active Volume with the "Enable" box ticked
 - On the light you choose for casting contact shadows, enable "Shadows" and "Show Additional Settings", and then under "Shadows" section tick "Enable Contact Shadows"

+:warning: Only one light can cast contact shadows at a time, it means that if you have more than one light that cast contact shadows visible on the screen, only the dominant light will render contact shadows.
+The dominant light is chosen using the screen space size of the bounding box of the light (note that if you enable contact shadows on the directional light, it'll always be the dominant light).

 For more details on the Contact shadow settings refer to the Contact Shadow volume component page.